PRISM: Photonics-Informed Inverse Lithography for Manufacturable Inverse-Designed Photonic Integrated Circuits: Evaluation Results

 \subsection{Evaluation of \name on Photonic Inverse Lithography}

-In the ILT experiments, we evaluate post-fabrication photonic performance under both EBL and DUV processes, comparing \emph{uncorrected designs} against \emph{ILT-corrected masks}.
+In the ILT experiments, we evaluate post-fabrication photonic performance under both EBL and DUV processes, comparing \emph{uncorrected designs} against \emph{ILT-corrected masks}, where each mask is optimized for 100 iterations.
 For each device, we measure the transmission at each output port, e.g., $|S_{21}|^2$ for the transmission from port~1 to port~2, and characterize the distribution of post-fabrication performance under process variations.

 \textbf{Process Variation Sampling in Virtual Foundry.}~ We model fabrication variations by sampling the virtual-fab parameters from Gaussian distributions and generating an ensemble of post-fabrication wafer images.
 Let $\xi$ denote a random variation instance, $W(\xi)$ the corresponding fabricated wafer pattern, and $\mathcal{F}(\cdot)$ a photonic figure of merit such as $|S_{ij}|^2$.
 We draw $\xi\sim\mathcal{N}(0,\Sigma)$ and evaluate $\mathcal{F}(W(\xi))$ over multiple samples.
 Specifically, the sampled parameters are